Denisse-AB/Denisse-AB/README.md

 - Frameworks: Vue, Nuxt, and React.
 - Deployment: Heroku, firebase, and Github pages.

-## Hobbies
-- Besides coding, I like to :weight_lifting_woman: lift.

 ## Contact
 :mailbox_with_no_mail: Contact me at info@codingpr.com